 The following projects are contained within the adopted FY2017-2022 Capital Improvements Program (CIP), either under design or construction, with completion scheduled sometime in FY2017 through FY2019.

 Othello Regional Park

 The BOCC, along with the Maryland Department of Natural Resources, has entered into a Memorandum of Understanding for the development of "green" infrastructure for future park improvements and for establishing conservation and habitat restoration areas on the property.
 Design for the first phase of development was initiated in FY2015.
+Construction is scheduled to begin in the spring of 2018.
 Future development will include standard facilities for Regional (formally referred to as District) Parks.
-As indicated in the 2012 LPPRP, a Regional Park is oriented to providing active recreational uses such as athletic fields, playgrounds, tennis courts, and shelters.
-The Frederick County Parks and Recreation Commission has recommended that one of the future multipurpose fields be synthetic turf.
+As indicated in the proposed 2017 Land Preservation, Parks and Recreation Plan (LPPRP), a Regional Park is oriented to providing active recreational uses such as athletic fields, playgrounds, tennis courts, and shelters.
+The Frederick County Parks and Recreation Commission has recommended that one of the future multipurpose/baseball fields be synthetic turf.
 Once cost estimates are determined, the proposed synthetic turf field may be designed with an add-alternate, included in this development project.
 Additional phases will be determined in future CIP requests.

 This project anticipates future maintenance required for park components that have reached the end of their life cycle, including but not limited to: shelter roof replacements; fencing; repair and paving of parking lots and paths, including sidewalk and curb; replacement of park signage, etc

 Kemptown Community Park Rehabilitation